 There are two types of disability you can apply for.
 Understanding which you qualify for before you apply can help limit some of the red tape you must go through.

-The first type is Social Security disability insurance (SSDI) and it offers the highest disability benefits.
+Social Security disability insurance (SSDI) offers the highest disability benefits.
 It is typically available if you’ve worked and paid taxes at least five of the past 10 years, but are no longer able to work.
+SSDI beneficiaries are eligible for Medicare after a 24-month waiting period.

-The other type of disability is Supplemental Security Income (SSI), which is income-based.
+Supplemental Security Income (SSI) is income-based.
 If you haven’t worked much in the past 10 years, you can still qualify if you have little to no income.
+SSI beneficiaries are eligible for Medicaid.

 Get our full breakdown of the differences between SSDI vs. SSI here.

-The maximum disability payment you can get for kidney disease is $3,822 per month for SSDI and $943 per month for SSI in 2024.
-The amounts are set by law and are the same, no matter the condition — even if you qualify with multiple conditions meeting the criteria.
+The maximum disability payment you can get for kidney disease is $4,152 per month for SSDI and $994 per month for SSI in 2026.
+The amounts are set by law and are the same, no matter the condition, even if you qualify with multiple conditions meeting the criteria.

-Your exact disability benefit payment depends on the number of years you worked and your work history or other income sources you have.
+Your exact disability benefit payment depends on the number of years you worked, your work history, and any other income sources you have.
 Some people can qualify for both SSDI and SSI at the same time.

 You can read our guide to how much people make on SSDI and SSI.